Improving your self-awareness

 Self-awareness is knowing how external stimuli affect internal reality.
 Basic mindfulness involves recognising emotions and their effects.
 Self-aware people can:

-People who are self-aware have a strong sense of identity; they know who they are and what their goals and interests are.
+People who are self-aware have a strong sense of identity.
+They know who they are.
+They understand their goals and interests.

 There are three types of self-awareness: emotional self-awareness, accurate self-assessment, and self-confidence.

 Emotional self-awareness.
 Being emotionally aware means being aware of how you feel.
 For example, are you happy, sad, scared, or something else?
-And being aware of your feelings means knowing how they might affect the way you think, act, and do your job.
+Being aware of your feelings means you know how they affect your thoughts.
+They affect the way you act and how you do your job.

 Self-confidence.
 Knowing your emotional tendencies boosts self-confidence.
 Self-confident people don’t let surprises shake them.
 They know who they are and can communicate effectively.